Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: Introduction

-The remaining paper is organized as follows: Section \ref{prewar_stock_sec2} presents our empirical method for estimating the degree of market efficiency based on \citeapos{ito2014ism}{ito2014ism,ito2016eme,ito2017aae} the GLS-based time-varying parameter model.
-Section \ref{prewar_stock_sec3} introduces new datasets of the price index for the prewar Japanese stock market estimated by \citet{hirayama2017rje,hirayama2017jsm,hirayama2018erj,hirayama2019lpp,hirayama2020jep} and presents the results of selected statistical tests.
-Section \ref{prewar_stock_sec4} shows our empirical results using GLS-based time-varying parameter models and discusses the relationships between major historical events and time-varying market efficiency in the prewar Japanese stock market.
-Section \ref{prewar_stock_sec5} concludes the paper.
+The remainder of this paper is organized as follows.
+Section \ref{prewar_stock_sec2} provides a historical review of the prewar and wartime Japanese stock market.
+Section \ref{prewar_stock_sec3} presents the empirical methodology for estimating the degree of market efficiency based on \citeapos{ito2014ism}{ito2014ism,ito2022aae} GLS-based time-varying parameter model.
+Section \ref{prewar_stock_sec4} introduces the characteristics of the new dataset of price indexes for the prewar and wartime Japanese stock market constructed by \citet{hirayama2018erj}, and shows the results of some statistical tests.
+Section \ref{prewar_stock_sec5} presents the empirical results obtained using the GLS-based time-varying parameter model.
+Section \ref{prewar_stock_sec6} discusses the relationships between major historical events and time-varying market efficiency in the prewar and wartime Japanese stock market.
+Section \ref{prewar_stock_sec7} concludes.